{rfName}

 Bibliometric impact.
 Analysis of the contribution and dissemination channel

-The work has been published in the journal Ieee-Acm Transactions On Audio Speech And Language Processing, and although the journal is classified in the quartile Q4 (Agencia WoS (JCR)), its regional focus and specialization in Acoustics, give it significant recognition in a specific niche of scientific knowledge at an international level.
+The work has been published in the journal IEEE-ACM Transactions on Audio Speech and Language Processing, and although the journal is classified in the quartile Q4 (Agencia WoS (JCR)), its regional focus and specialization in Engineering, Electrical & Electronic, give it significant recognition in a specific niche of scientific knowledge at an international level.

 • WoS: 22